 The better you understand the people who share your concerns and who are likely to give to your organization, the less you need to worry about starting from the ground floor when you make the case that your organization’s cause is important.

-2. Choose the platforms that reach them
+2. Choose the platforms that reach your audience

 Now that you know something about who you’re trying to reach, figure out which social media platforms they visit the most.
 Don’t just join every platform you can; a well-cultivated presence on just one or two social media sites works better – and is more manageable – than shallow efforts at all of them.

 For instance, if your organization loves to tell human-interest stories about your community and your impact, Instagram carousels are the ideal place to capture those intimate narratives.
 But if you’re about fast growth and mobilizing volunteers and organizers, a more rapid-response platform like Twitter or Facebook is likely a better investment.
-And, of course, if you’re interested in developing a deep culture around your organization’s mission, TikTok and YouTube are still leaders in making moments – and organizers – go viral.
+And, of course, if you’re interested in developing a deep culture around your nonprofit’s mission, TikTok and YouTube are still leaders in making moments – and organizers – go viral.
 Picking the right platform depends on what kind of content you want to share and what audience you’re trying to reach.

 - What do your typical donors look like, demographically?
 Are they older?
 Younger?
 Middle-aged?